 Sherry made the transformation from corporate cubicle dweller to travel writing nomad.
 Whether she’s sharing stories from a 10,000 mile drive from London to Mongolia, or snapping photos of winter in the midwest, she does it all from the perspective of a solo adventurer.
 And like all our picks for the Best Travel Blogs to Follow in 2016, she encourages others to follow in her footsteps. –Britany Robinson

 BIO: Britany Robinson is a freelance travel and culture writer based in Portland, Oregon.
-Her works appears in BBC Travel, Mashable, The Daily Dot and more.
+Her works appears in BBC Travel, Mashable, Green Global Travel, and more.
 Her blog, Travel Write Away, shares advice and musings on travel writing.
 When she’s not planning her next big trip, she’s scoping out Portland craft beers and local hikes.